Iconic Taj Mahal Houseboat Sinking in Sausalito

 Now, many residents coming to terms that the city’s icon, institution, piece of history may soon no longer be there.

-At one point, the Taj Mathal was a bed and breakfast.
+At one point, the Taj Mahal was a bed and breakfast.
 Now, it’s a private residence for most of the last four decades.